 Topical sealers can be a problem.
 Sotter said, “Think about how an ice rink is made.
 A liquid, water, is spread on a surface, then solidified into ice.
 When water is put on top of the ice, that’s a very slippery situation.
 A topical sealer is also a liquid that solidifies, and with water or other liquid on top it can be treacherous.”
 Penetrating sealers can be OK if applied properly — the surface roughness is maintained.
 This means carefully removing the sealer from the surface before it dries.
 Coatings/sealers with aggregates (such as anti-slip abrasive coating SolidStepCote from Safety Direct America) can also provide good slip resistance.

-Micro-roughness of the surface can be important and is easily measured, but is not a fool-proof indicator of wet slip resistance; a friction test (or coefficient of friction test) is still needed.
+Micro-roughness of the surface can be important and is easily measured, but is not a fool-proof indicator of wet slip resistance; a DCOF test (or dynamic coefficient of friction test) is still needed.
 Too-rough textures may be harder to clean.
 Concrete finishes that are honed with a finer grit provide lower wet slip resistance, but safe surfaces can be obtained with a surface roughness fine enough not to detract from the appearance.
 Color pigments don’t necessarily affect wet slip resistance.